Setting up a “Close the Loop” Program in Qualtrics

 - Confirmation Emails: Use an email task to give your customer a receipt or confirmation that their request has been submitted.

 Qtip: You can also generate a random ID and send this to the customer in the receipt so they can track the issue if needed.
 Make sure to follow the directions on the linked support page to save this ID as embedded data so it’s saved with the response.
-Make sure you also include this random ID as ticket data.Qtip: Make sure the event of this action is survey response creation and that you pipe in the respondent’s email address in the “to” field.
+Make sure you also include this random ID as ticket data.Qtip: Make sure the event of this workflow is survey response creation and that you pipe in the respondent’s email address in the “to” field.

 For an example of an intake survey, check out your Support Portal in Qualtrics, or look at the check-in survey we built for our Ask the Experts setup at X4.